Azure-Samples/explore-iot-operations/samples/dapr-workflow/README.md

-# Dapr Service Bus sample
+# Dapr Workflow sample

 ## Overview

-This sample uses Dapr to subscribe to a topic on IoT MQ and then publish this data to an Azure Service Bus Queue.
+This sample uses Dapr to execute a workflow that listens to the topic `sensor/in`, does a simple conversion from Farenheit to Celsius and then writes to topic `sensor/out`.

 ## Prerequisites